AlizaNawaz-Dev/Data_science/Month: 2/Week3/SQL Database/Tables and keys.md

 • If a single column can't identify any row uniquely, a **combination of over one column** can uniquely identify any record.

+# Bsics of Structured Query Language(SQL):

+- A Language used to interact with Relational DB Managment system(RDBMS).

+- SQL tells the RDBMS to perform differenet operations like  CRUD , Backups , Maintainance and secutity e-t-c.

+- It's a hybrid language combination of four languages.

+◾ Data Query Language(DQL).
+◾ Data Definition Language(DDL).
+◾ Data Control Language(DCL).
+◾ Data Manuplation Language(DML).

+- We can write query(Instruction in SQL) that direct RDBMS to retrieve specific peice of information we want from tons of complex DB schema.